Useful tips & information

 Photo by Jess Bailey Designs

-Tip 2: Plan your annual activity calendar in advance
+Tip 2: Don’t wait September to plan your annual activity calendar

 Get your matriculation calendar in order!